bottlezz/Gears-GC-Libs/README.md

-Gears-GC-TestServer
+Gears-GC-Libs
 ===================

 This is the test server

-WebServer is Http server. while GearsPCServer is the web socket server
+WebServer is Http server.
+GearsPCServer is the web socket server